al4n-arc/Weather-Predictor/README.md

 #Important:File Named Final!!.csv is the dataset!!!!!!!!

-# 🌫️ Weather Prediction Using Air Pollution Data
+# 🌫️ Air Quality Index Measurer
 This project predicts weather-related values using air pollution data.
 It uses a machine learning regression model trained in Python and provides a simple user interface built with Streamlit.